chains-project/bacardi/results/results_baseline_api_diff/o3-mini-2025-01-31/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

 		final Geometry g = fromPShape(shape);
 		final Envelope e = g.getEnvelopeInternal();

+		/*
+		 * We want spawn N circles, such that there are enough to (theoretically) cover
+		 * the envelope exactly without any overlap, assuming a packing efficiency of
+		 * ~85% (close to optimum).
+		 */
 		double totalArea = e.getArea() * 0.85;
+		/*
+		 * Average area is not a simple mean since circle area is quadratic with regards
+		 * to radius.
+The actual average area of circles with radii a...b is an integral
+		 * of: pi*r^2 dr from r=a to b.
+		 */
 		double avgCircleArea = ((rMaxA * rMaxA * rMaxA) - (rMinA * rMinA * rMinA));
 		avgCircleArea *= (Math.PI / (3 * (rMaxA - rMinA)));
 		int n = (int) (totalArea / avgCircleArea);